Archbishop of Westminster: Current situation

 The diocese presently covers an area of 3634 km2 of the London boroughs north of the River Thames excluding Barking & Dagenham, Havering, Newham, Redbridge and Waltham Forest together with the districts of Staines-upon-Thames and Sunbury-on-Thames and the County of Hertfordshire.
 The see is in the City of Westminster, the Archbishop's cathedra or seat is located at the Metropolitan Cathedral Church of the "Most Precious Holy Blood, Saint Mary, Saint Joseph and Saint Peter", usually referred to as Westminster Cathedral, which is set back from Victoria Street.

 The Archbishop's residence is Archbishop's House, Ambrosden Avenue, London.

-Vincent Cardinal Nichols was installed as the 11th archbishop on 21 May 2009.
+Vincent Cardinal Nichols was installed as the 11th metropolitan archbishop on 21 May 2009.
 He was elevated to cardinal on 22 February 2014, becoming the 43rd English cardinal since the 12th century.
+His resignation was accepted on 19 December 2025 when Richard Moth was appointed to succeed him.
+Moth was installed on 14 February 2026.

 Title of primate

-Among the old European Catholic sees, the Archbishop of Westminster is referred to as the Primate of England and Wales.
+Among the old European Catholic sees, the Metropolitan Archbishop of Westminster is referred to as the Primate of England and Wales.
 However, in the United Kingdom, this is not legally correct, since the title is formally claimed only by the archbishops of the established Church of England, and is applied to the Archbishop of York as "Primate of England", and the Archbishop of Canterbury, as "Primate of All England".
 In global Catholicism, however, the last time there was an elected Catholic primate of England in Great Britain, accepted by the state, was prior to the Elizabethan phase of the Reformation.
 However, the papal bull Si qua est of 1911, which separated the provinces of Birmingham and Liverpool from Westminster, included the provision (in translation):

-"Moreover, for the preservation of unity in government and policy, to the Archbishop of Westminster are granted certain new distinctions of pre-eminence.
+"Moreover, for the preservation of unity in government and policy, to the Metropolitan Archbishop of Westminster are granted certain new distinctions of pre-eminence.
 He will be permanent chairman at the meetings of the bishops of all England and Wales...he will take rank above the other two archbishops, and will, throughout all England and Wales, enjoy the privilege of wearing the pallium, of occupying the throne, and of having the cross carried before him.
 Lastly, in all dealings with the supreme civil authority, he will in his person represent the entire episcopate of England and Wales."